Cheukting/pyscript-tutorial/chapter_1/chapter_1.md

 <script defer src="https://pyscript.net/latest/pyscript.js"></script>
 ```

 And is needed if you want to use PyScript.
 In this chapter we are using the CDN version of it as above as it will always be the latest version.
 If you want to keep a certain version for your application, you can self host it.

-(Details to follow)
+> Self hosting details to be added

 Now it's time to write some code.
 Python code can be written within the tags `<py-script>` and `</py-script>`.